brigadecore/brigade/docs/topics/developers.md

 - `$ git clone https://github.com/Azure/brigade $(go env GOPATH)/src/github.com/Azure/brigade`
 - `$ cd $(go env GOPATH)/src/github.com/Azure/brigade`

+**Note**: this leaves you at the tip of **master** in the repository where active development is happening.
+Likely you want to checkout the most recent stable tag:

+- `$ git checkout v0.7.0`

 ## Building Source

 To build all of the source, run this: